almibe/talks/ligature-storage/pres.md

 # Conclusion

- * Ligature tries to be portable thanks to its simple model
+ * Ligature tries to be portable thanks to its simple data model
  * Key-Value Databases are probably the best fit but Document, Column, and Relational Databases can also be used

 ---